mohitjangra6017/tx_data/readme.md

 The following settings should be adjusted in your php.ini file:

+- **memory_limit**
-- *memory_limit* This will need to be increased for restoring large course backups or unzipping large files within Totara
+  This will need to be increased for restoring large course backups or unzipping large files within Totara
+- **post_max_size**
-- *post_max_size* Ensure that this is larger than the largest file that you expect your users to upload.
+  Ensure that this is larger than the largest file that you expect your users to upload.
+- **upload_max_filesize**
-- *upload_max_filesize* - This setting in conjuction with "post_max_size" will determine how high you can set the max upload size within Totara
+  This setting in conjunction with "post_max_size" will determine how high you can set the max upload size within Totara
+- **max_input_vars=10000**
-- *max_input_vars=10000* - Increasing this setting is recommended as operations such as modifying languages, or large gradebooks may hit the default limit of 1000.
+  Increasing this setting is recommended as operations such as modifying languages, or large gradebooks may hit the default limit of 1000.
 Setting to 10000 does not introduce any performance overheads.
+- **upload_tmp_dir**
-- *upload_tmp_dir* - Some customers may wish to enable this setting and specifically set a directory where files are temporarily stored during the upload process.
+  Some customers may wish to enable this setting and specifically set a directory where files are temporarily stored during the upload process.
 Note the web server user must have permissions to write files in this directory, or all file uploads will fail.
+- **opcache.enable=1**
-- *opcache.enable=1* If the opcache extension is installed then enabling opcache is recommended for performance reasons.
+  If the opcache extension is installed then enabling opcache is recommended for performance reasons.
 This is enabled by default in modern versions of PHP.
+- **opcache.memory_consumption=256**
+  Totara is a large application, 256 should be sufficient depending upon the number of plugins installed.
+- **opcache.interned_strings_buffer=16**
+  Opcache interns strings to save on memory usage.
+Totara still makes use of many hard coded strings for programmatic reasons.
+- **opcache.max_accelerated_files=16229**
+  Totara has a large number of files, 16229 is the most suitable prime number, any value between 7963 and 16229 will be rounded up to 16229.
+- **opcache.validate_timestamps=1**
+  It is safest to keep this enabled.
+- **opcache.revalidate_freq=2**
+  Defaults to 2, on production sites this can be increased safely however you should then consider ensuring that PHP opcache is invalidated if an action leading to file changes occurs.
+- **opcache.enable_cli=1**
+  Marginal benefit, but is safe to enable.
+- **opcache.file_cache_fallback=1**
+  Should be enabled on Windows, and *opcache.file_cache* should be set to an already existing and writable directory
+- **opcache.save_comments**
+  For production sites it is safe to disable this setting.
+For development, it is required.
+- **opcache.enable_file_override**
+  Can be used provided validate_timestamps has been enabled.
+Some parts of Totara check file existence when enabling pluggability and extensibility.

 For more information on changing these settings see [PHP documentation](http://php.net/manual/en/ini.core.php).
 After changing any settings in php.ini you will need to restart your web server, and/or PHP-FPM if you are using that.